SanskarIndulkar/SanskarIndulkar/README.md

 - 👋 Hi, I’m @SanskarIndulkar
-- 👀 I’m interested in frontend development
+- 👀 I’m working as a jr.crm developer
-- 🌱 I’m currently learning reactjs
+- 🌱 I’m currently learning  crm tools
-- 💞️ I’m looking toget a job in frontend domain
+- 💞️ I’m looking toget a job in crm domain
 -
 - 📫 How to reach me --indulkarsanskar@gmail.com